aergoio/guide/source/smart-contracts/lua/guide.md

 These are the default libraries that are not available:

-> coroutine, io, os, debug, jit
+> coroutine, io, os, debug, jit, ffi

 The `string`, `math`, `bit` and `table` packages are available.
-All functions from these packages are available, except for the `math` package.
-These are the functions available in the `math` package:
+All functions from these packages are available, except for the `math` package that has only these functions:

 > abs, ceil, floor, pow, max, min